EllAchE/EllAchE.github.io/index.md

 ### Public projects

 [discord_site_monitor](https://github.com/EllAchE/discord_site_monitor) - Scrapes webpages in (almost) any web format, then sends discord notifications based on extracted data and customizable logic.
-This is a public version of a private repo with more features; i.e. executing actions based on the resulting data, support for frequency up to 1s etc. Node/Typescript/Discord.js, Redis DB
+This is a public version of a private repo with more features.
+Private repo includes executing actions based on the resulting data, support for frequency up to 1 sec, bot commands etc. Node/Typescript/Discord.js, Redis DB

 [pm_py](https://github.com/EllAchE/pm_py/blob/main/README.md) - Flask server for engaging with the Polygon blockchain; specifically polymarket smart contracts.
 Supports buy, sell, redeem, listing positions etc. Built on top of existing code from PolyTrader, see project README.